dparvin/EventLogHelper/Code/EventLogHelper/NuGet.Pack/readme.md

 - Creating new sources requires admin privileges.
 - In non-elevated environments, EventLogHelper will automatically fall back to an existing source (e.g., the log name or "Application").

 ---

-## 📦 Roadmap

-- Structured logging support
-- Optional fallback to file or ETW

----

-## 🙌 Contributions

-Contributions are welcome!
-Please file issues or open pull requests to suggest improvements, report bugs, or extend functionality.

----